dullroar/ten-steps-to-linux-survival/Step02.md

 Notice the newly created file is zero bytes long.

-Interestingly enough, we can also use touch just to update the "last modified date" of an existing file, as you can see in time change in the following listing after running `touch` on the same file again:
+Interestingly enough, we can also use `touch` just to update the "last modified date" of an existing file, as you can see in time change in the following listing after running `touch`\index{Files and Directories!Update last modified date (\texttt{touch} command)} on the same file again:

-\drcap{A second touch}
+\drcap{A second \texttt{touch}}
 ```bash
 ~ $ touch NewEmptyDissertation.doc
 ~ $ ls -l